Finding Minimum-Cost Explanations for Predictions made by Tree Ensembles: Preliminaries

 \section{Preliminaries}

 In this section, we bring together notions from several fields in order to establish a common vocabulary for the rest of the paper.
-First, we define the notion of valid explanations with respect to a particular prediction, and how we can distinguish between them based on their verbosity.
+First, we formalize the prediction function for tree ensembles trained on binary classification problems (a formalization for multi-class classification problems is available in Appendix~\ref{sec:multi-class}).
+Next, we define the notion of valid explanations with respect to a particular prediction, and how we can distinguish between them based on their verbosity.
 We then review the MARCO algorithm presented elsewhere, which can be used in conjunction with an oracle to enumerate all minimal explanations for a particular prediction.
-Next, we formalize the function making predictions in this paper; the prediction function for tree ensembles trained on classification problems.
-Finally, we communicate basic ideas that are essential for sound reasoning with abstract interpretation, concepts that are foundational when constructing an oracle we later use to compute desirable explanations.
+Finally, we communicate basic ideas that are essential for sound reasoning with abstract interpretation, concepts that are foundational when constructing the oracle we later use to compute desirable explanations.